aldenaik/slideshow/README.md

 - Efficiency - Did you develop beautifully simple, clean code.. that works?

 ### Bonus Points!
-If you'd like to go above and beyond, we'll be impressed by the following:
+If you'd like to go above and beyond, we'd be über impressed by the following:
 - Make your widget responsive for tablet and handheld breakpoints
 - Full cross-browser compatibility (yup, unfortunately this includes, IE8 through IE11 as well as Safari, Firefox, and Chrome)
 - CSS3 Animations!